cointobanks/lifetioncoin-docs/_includes/devdoc/ref_transactions.md

 {% autocrossref %}

-The hashes used in P2PKH and P2SH outputs are commonly encoded as Dash addresses.
+The hashes used in P2PKH and P2SH outputs are commonly encoded as Lifetioncoin addresses.
 This is the procedure to encode those hashes and decode the addresses.